matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 A smart contract instance of a domain opts into use of the distributed sequencer algorithm, and initializes it with the composition of the committee during the `InitContract` stage.
 This occurs individual on each node in the committee based on the on-chain configuration information that is written to the base ledger.
 The Pente privacy group smart contract, is an example of domain that uses the dynamic sequencer algorithm.
 The list of node-qualified signing identities that are candidates for coordinator selection is declared to be a set of anonymous addresses with a unique address allocated for member of the privacy group (future versions might choose to this to be a subset of the privacy group).

-Similarly, any other future domain that opts in to the dynamic coordinator selection policy,  must provide this information as part of the constructor handshake between the domain and the core paladin engine.
+Similarly, any other future domain that opts in to the distributed sequencer algorithm,  must provide this information as part of the constructor handshake between the domain and the core paladin engine.

 ### Coordinator selection

 This is a form of leader election but is achieved through deterministic calculation for a given point in time ( block height), given predefined members of the group, and a common (majority) awareness of the current availability of each member.
 So there is no actual "election" term needed.

-Each node is allocated positions on a hash ring.
-These positions are a function of the node name.
-Given that the entire committee agrees on the names of all nodes, all nodes independently arrive at the same decision about the positions of all nodes.
+Each committee member is allocated positions on a hash ring.
+These positions are a function of the node-qualified signing identity.
+Given that the entire committee agrees on the names of all nodes and the unique identity of each committee member, all nodes independently arrive at the same decision about the positions of all committee members.

 For the current block height, a position on the ring is calculated from a deterministic function.
-The node that is closest to that position on the ring is selected as the coordinator.
-If that node is not available, then the next closest node is selected.
+The committee member that is closest to that position on the ring is selected as the coordinator.
+If the node for that identity is not available, then the next closest member is selected.
 If that node is not available, then the next closest again is selected, and so on.

-For each smart contract instance in the domain the coordinator is selected by choosing one of the nodes in the configured privacy group of that contract
+For each smart contract instance in the domain, the coordinator is selected by choosing one of the nodes in the configured privacy group of that contract

  - the selector is a pure function where the inputs are the node names + the current block number and the output is the name of one of the nodes
  - the function will return the same output for a range of `n` consecutive blocks ( where `n` is a configuration parameter of the policy)